dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/prevent-row-addition-and-deletion-in-the-datagrid-using-the-designer.md

 ---
-title: Prevent Row Addition and Deletion in DataGridView Control Using the Designer ms.date: "03/30/2017"
+title: Prevent Row Addition and Deletion in DataGridView Control Using the Designer
+description: Learn how to prevent row addition and deletion in the Windows Forms DataGridView control using the designer. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "DataGridView control [Windows Forms], preventing row addition or deletion"